markcastle/openrouter/TASK.md

 # TASKS.md - OpenRouter API Client Development Tasks

+**This document is now ordered by practical priority, value, and dependency, not by original EPIC number.**

+---

 This document breaks down the development process into EPICs and individual tasks.
 Each task includes a checkbox to track completion status.
 EPICs are numbered in priority/implementation order.

 ## EPIC 1: Project Setup